Friday, October 25, 2024

 John 3:3

 Bam.
 Nicodemus, there's way more to my ministry than you think.
-There won't be a watering down.

 Born Again and Saved